Andreas Whittam Smith: Democracy 2015

-In 2012 Whittam Smith started the Democracy 2015 movement to attempt to reform how British democracy functions.
+In 2012, Whittam Smith started the Democracy 2015 movement to attempt to reform how British democracy functions.
 The movement's stated aim was to achieve a House of Commons majority in 2015 and form a reformist government independent of parliamentary parties and composed of non-politicians volunteering to stand for a single term only.
 The movement said that politics should be public service, not a career move.
 The movement stood a candidate, Adam Lotun, in the Corby by-election on 15 November 2012.
 He came 13th out of 14 candidates, with 35 votes.

+Personal life and death

+In 1964, Whittam Smith married Valerie Sherry, with whom he had two sons.

+He died on 29 November 2025, at the age of 88.

 Honours

-In 1988 Whittam Smith was awarded the Honorary Degree of Doctor of Laws (LL.D) by the University of Bath.
+In 1988, Whittam Smith was awarded the Honorary Degree of Doctor of Laws (LL.D) by the University of Bath.

 In the 2003 New Year Honours, he was made a Commander of the Order of the British Empire (CBE) "for services to the Film Industry."
 In the 2015 Birthday Honours, he was knighted "for public service, particularly to the Church of England", and therefore granted the title "Sir".

 In July 2017, he was awarded the Canterbury Cross for Services to the Church of England by the Archbishop of Canterbury, Justin Welby.